Germanium: Chemistry

 Four tetrahalides are known.
-Under normal conditions germanium tetraiodide (GeI_{4}) is a solid, germanium tetrafluoride (GeF_{4}) a gas and the others volatile liquids.
-For example, germanium tetrachloride, GeCl_{4}, is obtained as a colorless fuming liquid boiling at 83.1 °C by heating the metal with chlorine.
+Under normal conditions germanium tetraiodide (GeI4) is a solid, germanium tetrafluoride (GeF4) a gas and the others volatile liquids.
+For example, germanium tetrachloride, GeCl4, is obtained as a colorless fuming liquid boiling at 83.1 C by heating the metal with chlorine.
 All the tetrahalides are readily hydrolyzed to hydrated germanium dioxide.
 GeCl_{4} is used in the production of organogermanium compounds.
 All four dihalides are known and in contrast to the tetrahalides are polymeric solids.
-Additionally Ge_{2}Cl_{6} and some higher compounds of formula Ge_{n}Cl_{2n+2} are known.
-The unusual compound Ge_{6}Cl_{16} has been prepared that contains the Ge_{5}Cl_{12} unit with a neopentane structure.
+Additionally Ge2Cl6 and some higher compounds of formula Ge_{n}Cl_{2n+2} are known.
+The unusual compound Ge6Cl16 has been prepared that contains the Ge5Cl12 unit with a neopentane structure.

-Germane (GeH_{4}) is a compound similar in structure to methane.
+Germane (GeH4) is a compound similar in structure to methane.
 Polygermanes—compounds that are similar to alkanes—with formula Ge_{n}H_{2n+2} containing up to five germanium atoms are known.
 The germanes are less volatile and less reactive than their corresponding silicon analogues.
-GeH_{4} reacts with alkali metals in liquid ammonia to form white crystalline MGeH_{3} which contain the GeH_{3}^{−} anion.
+GeH4 reacts with alkali metals in liquid ammonia to form white crystalline MGeH3 which contain the germyl (GeH3-) anion.
 The germanium hydrohalides with one, two and three halogen atoms are colorless reactive liquids.